DenseLink/neural-body/1_final-sim/README.md

 An n-body simulator powered by a neural network.

-Neural Body is an n-body simulator currently as an alpha demonstration of substituting calculations for planetary motion with a neural network.
+Neural Body is an n-body simulator currently a demonstration of substituting calculations for planetary motion with a neural network.
 Currently, the neural networks can predict the position of Mars or Pluto given the rest of the positions in the planetary system from a simulator.